-- Become familiar with the main characteristics of raw materials, chemical products, machinery, manufacturing stages and manufacturing standards. - Become familiar with the primary differences and similarities that exist among processes.
+- Become aware of the variety of industrial manufacturing processes. - Become familiar with the main characteristics of raw materials, chemical products, machinery, manufacturing stages and manufacturing standards. - Become familiar with the primary differences and similarities that exist among processes.

 - Learning about the different manufacturing processes associated with various sectors of activity. - Participating in activities that highlight the main characteristics of various manufacturing processes.